 5. Hyper Pet 47900EA Dog Frisbee

 This frisbee doesn’t feel very durable and can only handle gentle fetching and tug-of-war.
 It’s too light to throw well, and the seams and fabric rip fairly easily.
-Hyper Pet doesn’t offer a warranty, but this model is so inexpensive, it may not matter.
+Hyper Pet doesn’t offer a warranty, but this model is so inexpensive that it may not matter.

 6. Aerobie Dogobie Outdoor Disc

-This light 1.44-ounce frisbee is designed to be puncture- and tear-resistant.
-It has an eight-inch diameter and is soft enough to protect your dog’s teeth and gums.
+Aerobie Dogobie Outdoor Disc is affordable, lightweight, and flexible.
+Unfortunately, it’s also harder to throw and may break easily.
+This light 1.44-ounce frisbee is designed to be puncture and tear resistant.
+It has an 8-inch diameter and is soft enough to protect your dog’s teeth and gums.
 Aerobie offers multiple colors, but you won’t get to choose which one you receive.

 This frisbee doesn’t float, making it easy to lose, and generally doesn’t fly straight.
 It’s too light to throw very far and breaks quickly.
 Aerobie doesn’t offer a warranty.